antoniomika/sish/README.md

 Usage of ./sish:
   -sish.addr string
-        The address to listen for SSH connections (default "localhost:2222") -sish.auth
+        The address to listen for SSH connections (default "localhost:2222") -sish.adminenabled
+        Whether or not to enable the admin console -sish.admintoken string
+        The token to use for admin access (default "S3Cr3tP4$$W0rD") -sish.appendusertosubdomain
+        Whether or not to append the user to the subdomain -sish.auth
         Whether or not to require auth on the SSH service -sish.bannedcountries string